thehonker/goos.blog/hugo/content/blog/2023/10/chromebook-kevin.md

 A few attempts at catching the `^d` usb boot trigger later and I'm at a login screen.

-Some dd to copy the thumbdrive's kernel and rootfs partitions to the emmc and I have a persistent ubuntu to boot to.
+Some dd to copy the kernel and rootfs partitions from the thumbdrive to the emmc and I have a persistent ubuntu to boot to.

 I installed the ubuntu-desktop metapackage, logged in, setup my stuff.
 It all worked, but it was pretty slow.
 Still though.
 ARM64 laptop!